eleoracca/IAQ-AirCareUniTo/README.md

 ## Setup
 To start using this framework, Python and R are required.
 Please install their dependencies before starting to work with the repository.
 Then, to correctly set up your working environment, clone the repository and run the following commands in the main folder:
+**NOTE**: the scripts were tested in a Linux environment, therefore on other operative systems they might not work.

 ```console
 git clone https://github.com/eleoracca/IAQ-AirCareUniTo.git